| Lalo Guerrero

 a jazz legend and a Broadway legend, who wrote the lyrics

-to the songs in “West Side Story” and many other
+to the songs in “West Side Story” and words and

 major plays, later turned into motion pictures.
 We arrived